Blog Post Heading

 I’ll admit that I’m biased: I’m left-brain verbal, not right-brain visual.
 As a professional writer and editor, I’ve been pushing nouns against verbs for a living ever since Jimmy Carter was President.
 Words matter to me, so I blog.

 But the case for blogging relies on statistics, not sentiment.
-According to HubSpot, 53 percent of marketers identified blog content creation as their top inbound marketing priority in 2017.
+According to HubSpot, 53 percent of marketers identified blog content creation as their top inbound marketing priority.
 And a 2017 study by BuzzSumo found that long-form content, like blog posts, receives more social shares than short-form content.
 In fact, the BuzzSumo research suggests that, at least when it comes to blogs, longer is better: content in the 3,000- to 10,000-word range receives, on average, the most shares.

 None of that would matter, from a content marketing perspective, if blogs didn’t deliver the goods.
 But they clearly do.
 Again according to HubSpot, B2B companies that blog generate 67 percent more leads per month than those that do not blog—and brands that create 15 blog posts per month average 1,200 new leads per month.
 Overall, companies that blog get 97 percent more inbound links than companies that do not.